 For $i\neq y$ and $A^{(i)} < 0$,

-Basically, the mechanism of RPPO is the same as RA2C, except for $\pi^{(i)}_{\rm{old}}$, which doesn't change the gradient sign.
+Basically, the mechanism of RPPO is the same as RA2C, except for $\pi^{(i)}_{\rm{old}}$, which does not change the gradient sign.
 Therefore, RPPO also helps PPO deviate from ambiguous predictions, acting as an accelerator.

-\section{Experimental setups and results}
+\section{Experimental Setups and Results}